kofemann/dcache-docker/README.md

 By default, **core** domain is stared.

-The volume **/pool** allows to percist dcache pool's data on conrainer restarts.
+The volume **/pool** allows to persist dCache pool's data on container restarts.
 To access dCache admin interface via ssh, you need to provide **/authorized_keys** as external volume:
 ```